silentzco/eileen200/content/collections/articles/help-from-your-village-in-cognitive-health.md

     content:
       -
         type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
         text: 'Keeping that loved one with cognitive decline involved and included in conversations is an important way of helping them maintain their relationships and sense of belonging.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: "\_"
+        text: "\_As a caregiver for someone living with cognitive decline, even mild decline or mild cognitive impairment, it means making some adjustments to how you relate to your loved one, as well as helping those in your village undertake those changes as well."
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'As a caregiver for someone living with cognitive decline, even mild decline or mild cognitive impairment, it means making some adjustments to how you relate to your loved one, as well as helping those in your village undertake those changes as well.'
+        text: "\_Here are three ways caregivers and loved ones can help someone living with cognitive decline remain a vital part of conversations and gatherings:"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Here are three ways caregivers and loved ones can help someone living with cognitive decline remain a vital part of conversations and gatherings:'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "·\_\_\_\_\_\_\_\_ "
+        text: "\_·\_\_\_\_\_\_\_\_ "
       -
         type: text
         marks: